Paul Gosar: "Stop the Steal"

 Several weeks after the 2020 presidential election, Gosar was one of 27 Republican members of Congress to request that U.S. Attorney General William Barr "appoint a Special Counsel to investigate irregularities in the 2020 election."
 The Arizona Republican Party produced a video, featuring Gosar and Representative Andy Biggs, falsely claiming that there was widespread voter fraud in the election.
 Gosar falsely claimed that Arizona's voting machines were faulty, that Wisconsin intentionally paused counting votes to "dump" 100,000 votes into the count for Joe Biden, and that dead people voted in Pennsylvania.
 He and Biggs also demanded an audit of Maricopa County's vote count.
 Gosar strongly objected to counting electoral votes for Biden from certain states.

 Through November, Gosar participated in Stop the Steal protests, comparing their efforts to the Battle of the Alamo.
-Later, he tweeted a comparison between the fight for the America First agenda and Teruo Nakamura of the Imperial Japanese Army; Nakamura refused to recognize news of Japan's surrender in World War II for three decades, and remained on the remote island of Morotai alone until his discovery in 1974.
+Later, he tweeted a comparison between the fight for the America First agenda and that of Teruo Nakamura of the Imperial Japanese Army; Nakamura refused to acknowledge the news of Japan's surrender in World War II for three decades and remained alone on the remote island of Morotai until his discovery in 1974.

 Gosar repeatedly spoke at Stop the Steal events, claiming without basis that then-President-elect Joe Biden was an "illegitimate usurper" and that Trump was the victim of an attempted coup.